 Of course we’re not just here for when you are unwell.
-Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.
+Our team of healthcare professionals and administrative staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.

 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
 Whatever your thoughts, be sure to let us know via our feedback function.
-Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.
+Comments and suggestions are a great way of helping us to continue to improve the way we look after you.